hitarthibhatt/Calendar/README.md

 # Calendar
-This is a dynamic Calendar project, a small self-made project built using HTML, CSS, and JavaScript.
-It displays the current time, month, days, and date in a user-friendly interface.
+This is a self-made calendar project that I developed using HTML, CSS, and JavaScript.
+The calendar interface is designed with HTML and styled with CSS to create an intuitive and visually appealing layout.
+The functionality is implemented with JavaScript, enabling dynamic features such as displaying the current date, month, days, and time.
+The JavaScript logic also allows for user interaction, such as navigating between months and viewing the calendar dynamically.